A passionate group of students dedicated to breaking the barriers holding women and minorities back

 We are proud to be an entirely female-youth run nonprofit, dedicated to empowering the next generation of leaders and technologists.
 We know that our generation is the future.
 And it is our job to support, educate, and inspire those in need.

 I am incredibly grateful to experience this wonderful journey and am excited for what the future has to hold.
-With continuous hard work and support from both the public and private sector, I know we will be able to make a sustainable difference in the world around us.
+With continuous hard work and support from our amazing advisers, and both the public and private sector, I know we will be able to make a sustainable difference in the world around us.

 Thank you for your support in making our dreams a reality.
 Together, we can change the world: one girl at a time.